Royofficely/Customizable-Dataset-Generator-using-GPT/README.md

 - API rate limit errors (waits and retries)
 - Authentication errors
 - Unexpected errors (waits and retries)
+- File not found errors
+- YAML parsing errors

 ## Advanced Features

+- **Text File Input**: The script can now use a text file as input for generating interactions.
+- **Text Chunking**: For large input files, the script can split the text into manageable chunks.
+- **Topic Generation**: The script now generates a topic for each interaction based on the content.
-- **Custom Parsing**: Implement custom parsing logic in `parse_interaction()` function to extract specific fields from generated text.
+- **Custom Parsing**: Implement custom parsing logic in `parse_conversation()` function to extract specific fields from generated text.
 - **Batch Processing**: The script supports generating large datasets in batches to manage API usage and processing time.
 - **Extensibility**: The modular design allows for easy addition of new features or integration with other data processing pipelines.
-- **Text File Source**: Use a custom text file as the knowledge base for generating responses, allowing for more focused and domain-specific datasets.

 ## Troubleshooting

-- **API Key Issues**: Ensure your OpenAI API key is correctly set in the `.env` file.
+- **API Key Issues**: Ensure your OpenAI API key is correctly set in the `.env` file or as an environment variable.
 - **Rate Limiting**: If you encounter frequent rate limit errors, try increasing the `delay` value in your config file.
 - **Model Availability**: Make sure the specified model in your config file is available in your OpenAI plan.
 - **Script Execution**: If you're having trouble running the script, ensure you're in the correct directory and using the correct path to the Python interpreter in your virtual environment: `./venv/bin/python main-script.py config-file.yaml`
 - **Virtual Environment**: If you see an error about missing modules, make sure you've activated the virtual environment with `source venv/bin/activate` before running the script.
-- **Text File Issues**: If using the text file feature, ensure the file exists at the specified path and contains the expected content.
+- **Input File Issues**: If using a text file as input, ensure the file exists and the path is correct in the config file.

 ## Contributing